Harpreetsingh31/dash-interest-rate-modeling/README.md

 - First, we have a tab to choose a currency (default USD).
 - Next, we have Table, 3D, 2D, and Pie chart to give overall picture of that currency dataset.
 - Then, we have Dash_core_components: Date slider, Dropdown (for tenures/columns), Input (differencing), and a dropdown selector.
-- Finally, we have four modules of operations for processing, fitting, pca and vasicek simulation.
+- Finally, we have four data pipeline modules for cleaning, fitting, pca and vasicek simulation.

 ## Overall:
 ![animated](screenshot/screencaptured.gif)